UBC-MOAD/docs/ssh_access.rst

       HostName graham.computecanada.ca
       User username

-.. note:: Please be sure to replace :kbd:`username` with your Compute Canada user id.
+.. note:: Please be sure to replace ``username`` with your Compute Canada user id.

 It is conventional to separate the stanzas in :file:`~/.ssh/config` with empty lines.
-You can also add comment lines if you want by starting them with the :kbd:`#` character.
+You can also add comment lines if you want by starting them with the ``#`` character.
 Your file should now look like:

 .. code-block:: text